ikanaki/orientation-exam-1/README.md

 ## Endpoints

-**You might need more endpoints to implement all the functionality.** Following endpoints are the mandatory ones.
+* **You might need more endpoints to implement all the functionality.** Following endpoints are the mandatory ones.
+* Your endpoints shouldn't be returning 500 status codes that would be a result of **unvalidated user inputs**.

 ### GET `/`